 The new research, first released by the National Institute of Mental Health, suggests that emotional immaturity, not inexperience, is the primary reason that teenage drivers are responsible for far more car accidents than any other age demographic.
 The most important aspect of brain development for drivers is the spread of white matter, the process that helps brain cells communicate more efficiently.
 The first and second stages of brain development, which occur before people become adults, over-produces brain cells, but lacks an adequate mechanism to process them.

+The teen brain is not fully developed until at least age 25.
 When adults reach age 20, white matter begins to spread, from the back of the brain forward, usually completing this process between 25 and 30 years of age.
 The section of the brain most responsible for driving skills is the frontal lobe (shown above), which manages the body’s motor skills, emotional maturity, and aversion to taking risks.
 A dearth of white matter here explains why teenagers are much more likely to speed, disobey traffic signs, and lose control of their vehicles.

 The white matter revelation has led some safety experts to suggest raising the minimum driving age to 18.
 But others have said this is an unnecessary change that would place an undue burden on parents.
 What’s more common is a push for the implementation of stricter graduated licensing laws, which would impose a multi-tiered licensing system to ease teenagers in to the responsibilities of driving without a parent in the car.
 The NHTSA recommends that each state implement a three-tiered graduated license system.
 This would begin with a learner’s permit, progress to an intermediate license with certain limitations, and conclude with an unrestricted license.